KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS17.1-ATV.md

 ![fritzing]({{ site.url }}/img/rpi4/LineageOS17.1/powerbutton.png)

+*You can enable the feature by using a settings option found in Settings -> Device Preferences -> Raspberry Pi settings -> Power button.*

-*Execute following commands in 'adb shell'/serial console/terminal to enable the feature and reboot your device:*
+*Also the previous method of executing following commands in 'adb shell'/serial console/terminal still works:*

 ```
 su